croxton/Search_fields/README.md

 Single variable placeholder to replace with search results output.
 Default is search_results (use as {search_results}).

+### required= (optional)

+'y' or 'n'.
+Sets whether or not a search is required.
+If required and no search parameters are present, no_results will be set to true.
+If not required and no search parameters are present, the placeholder variable will be set to a blank string so that additional channel entries loop parameters will be processed.
+Default is 'y'.

 ### site= (optional)

 The site id.